Gmina Krosno Odrzańskie

-Gmina Krosno Odrzańskie is an urban-rural gmina (administrative district) in Krosno Odrzańskie County, Lubusz Voivodeship, in western Poland.
+Gmina Krosno Odrzańskie is an urban-rural gmina (administrative district) in Krosno County, Lubusz Voivodeship, in western Poland.
 Its seat is the town of Krosno Odrzańskie, which lies approximately 30 km west of Zielona Góra.

 The gmina covers an area of 211.52 km2, and as of 2019 its total population is 17,784.

 The gmina contains part of the protected area called Gryżyna Landscape Park.

 Villages

 Apart from the town of Krosno Odrzańskie, Gmina Krosno Odrzańskie contains the villages and settlements of Bielów, Brzózka, Chojna, Chyże, Czarnowo, Czetowice, Gostchorze, Kamień, Łochowice, Marcinowice, Morsko, Nowy Raduszec, Osiecznica, Radnica, Retno, Sarbia, Sarnie Łęgi, Stary Raduszec, Strumienno, Szklarka Radnicka and Wężyska.

 Neighbouring gminas

 Gmina Krosno Odrzańskie is bordered by the gminas of Bobrowice, Bytnica, Czerwieńsk, Dąbie, Gubin and Maszewo.

 Twin towns – sister cities

 Gmina Krosno Odrzańskie is twinned with: